-- Create a custom site using appropriate industry tools
+- Create a custom site using

+appropriate industry tools

 - Have a responsive website

 - Add useful and appropriate plugins

 - Test for and eliminate bugs

+- Computer Forensics

-- Include links for social media
+Include links for social media

+create custom images

+Have a unified theme throughout

+Must have at least five pages and

+include all items listed above

+Use a photo editing software to

 - Include custom audio/video

 - Must have at least ten pages and include all items listed above

-Computer Forensics

-(id theft, online bullying, ethical use of technology, responsible social media use)

-Beginner Computer Forensics - Grades 3-5 - Research and create a 3-5 minute presentation on one of the following topics.
+- (id theft, online bullying, ethical use of technology, responsible social media use) Beginner Computer Forensics - Grades 3-5 - Research and create a 3-5 minute presentation on one of the following topics.
 Present to a group of peers and have an adult leader verify, create a YouTube or MP4 instructional video, or printed slides and notes using PowerPoint or similar presentation software.

 - Media Balance and Well Being

 - Privacy and Security

 - Digital Footprint and Identity

 - Relationships and Communication

 - Cyberbullying, Digital Drama and Hate Speech

 - News and Media Literacy

 - Any other similar topic